SenseNet/sncom-resources/_docs/admin-ui-personal-settings.md

 ### Drawer

-You can enable or disable the drawer, change the drawer type (the options are: temporary, permanent or mini-variant) and define a list of preconfigured items to display.
+You can enable or disable the drawer, change the drawer type and define a list of preconfigured items to display.
+The drawer types are:

+- temporary, useful for mobile devices
+- permanent with icons and text
+- mini-variant whitch displays only the icon by default but can be expanded

 ### Command Palette

-You can enable or disable the [command palette](/docs/admin-ui-command-palette/) itself and define a `warpQuery` expression that will be added to any command palette query.
+You can enable or disable the [command palette](/docs/admin-ui-command-palette/) and define a `warpQuery` expression that will be added to any command palette query.

 ## Dashboards

-You can customize your dashboards here - There are settings for `globalDefault` (that will be displayed if you haven't entered into a repository) and for `repositoryDefault` (that can be overrided on a repository).
+You can customize your dashboards here.
+The two available dashboards here are `globalDefault` (that will be displayed if you haven't entered into a repository) and `repositoryDefault` (this one can be overrided on a repository level).
 These fields can contain a list of widget settings.
 Each widget should have a `title`, a `widgetType` and some `settings` that depends on the type.
 They can also have a `minWidth` setting for the minimum width.

 You can use some string expressions that will be replaced with the corresponding values in the content or the title.
 These phrases are: `{currentUserName}`, `{currentRepositoryName}`, and `{currentRepositoryUrl}`

 ### Markdown widget

 This widtet type has only a `content` field in it's settings that is a _markdown content_, the widget will simply display it.
-You can also use HTML in markdown.
+You can also use HTML syntax in markdown.

 ### Updates widget